Apartments in Berkeley

 The Shorebird Park Nature Center and Adventure Playground is the perfect place to take kids who like to be active.
 Zip lining is a popular activity here, and the kids and parents can actually get tools and build and alter the playground.
 Sailing and boating are popular activities near Berkeley, and if you don't have your own boat you can easily rent one or take a trip on a larger vessel.
 Cesar Chavez Park has some of the best views in the bay, and more than 90 acres of land to explore.
 If you're a dog person, there is also a very large off-leash dog area that is perfect for getting your pet as much exercise as they can handle.

 Rent prices have decreased in Berkeley over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 1 of the Berkeley suburb increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 4 of the Berkeley suburbs increased last month.
+On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in San Francisco, CA, Oakland, CA, San Mateo, CA, Dublin, CA.
+Rent decreased in Oakland, CA, Alameda, CA, Walnut Creek, CA.

 The price for a Berkeley one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.